-Once you have goals, you’ve got to figure out your own risk tolerance.
+Once you have goals, you've got to figure out your own risk tolerance.
+The right robo advisor helps you stay impartial and data-driven.
 Most people tend to believe they are more risk loving than they really are.
-It’s only when financial losses start to mount that people realize they really are much more cautious.
+It's only when financial losses start to mount that people realize they really are much more cautious.

 You can follow my recommended allocation of stocks and bonds by age.
 It's easy to feel invincible in a bull market.
 Just know that stocks and bonds go in cycles.

 Unlike the traditional wealth management industry with minimums ranging from $250,000 at Chase to $5,000,000 at Goldman Sachs, robo advisors require extremely low account minimums to take advantage of their services – often running as low as $500 for the likes of Wealthfront and Betterment.

 Personal Capital used to have a minimum of $100,000 before 2017, but are now are accepting accounts with $25,000 minimums.
 Personal Capital also deploys a hybrid approach to robo advisory with human advisors to complement their algorithms.

 It's been proven time and time again that active investing proves inefficient and costly over time.
 As a result, robo advisors focus on passive index investing to generate the best returns.
 The key is really following an appropriate asset allocation based on your risk tolerance.
 If you can consistently invest in your target allocation and adjust your target allocation as your risk-tolerance changes, you'll probably be most happy with your returns.